-Club USA features a 17-meter indoor pool that accommodates swim lessons, water aerobics classes, lap swimming and open swimming with your children.
+Club USA in Littleton features a 17-meter indoor pool that accommodates swim lessons, water aerobics classes, lap swimming and open swimming with your children.

-The CDC reports on the health benefits of Water-Based Exercise.
+The CDC reports on the health benefits of Water-Based Exercises like our water aerobics classes.
 Swimming is the second most popular sports activity in the United States and a good way to get regular aerobic physical activity.
 Just two and a half hours per week of aerobic physical activity, such as swimming, bicycling, or running can decrease the risk of chronic illnesses.
 This can also lead to improved health for people with diabetes and heart disease.

-Swimming not your fav…try aqua aerobics classes near you.
+Swimming not your fav?
+Try our aquafit classes.
 Get out of the studio & into the pool for this non-stop, total body workout that uses the resistance of the water to improve cardiovascular stamina and muscular endurance.
-You get a complete cardio and conditioning workout in our aquafit classes without the impact or stress on the body!
+You get a complete cardio and conditioning workout in our aquafit classes at our pool in Littleton without the impact or stress on the body!

 Expect to burn between 400 and 500 calories per hour in one of our water aerobics classes, according to the Aquatic Exercise Association.
 The actual amount you burn will depend on your size, the intensity of your movements, as well as water temperature and depth.
 In general, faster movements incorporating the upper and lower body in deep water elicit the greatest calorie burn.